tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 ::: callout-note
 **Observations:**

--   0.0016 % deaths is extremely low, especially compared to the maximum at 23%, and even the average of 5.57 shows a significant spread across datapoints this broad range suggests
+-   0.0016 % deaths is extremely low, especially compared to the maximum at 23%, and even the average of 5.57 shows a significant spread across data points this broad range suggests

     -   This data does not provide particularly useful information since the data is not group by year.
 Potentially plotting the mean percentage across time could provide a useful visual to see how this data changes.